 Algorithmic stablecoins are among recent developments within the Stablecoin market.
 These assets serve the same purpose as other stablecoins in the market.
 However, unlike their predecessors, they are not collateralized.

-Algorithmic stablecoins are pegged cryptocurrencies that automatically adjust their demand and supply and other important details to reduce their volatility.
-The asset to which the algorithmic asset is pegged could be a fiat currency or a commodity like gold.
+Algorithmic stablecoins are pegged cryptocurrencies that automatically adjust their demand, supply, and other essential details to reduce their volatility.
+The asset to which the algorithmic asset is tied could be a fiat currency or a commodity like gold.

 As mentioned above, algorithmic stablecoins do not use any reserve.
-They use an algorithm underneath or codes to mint and burn coins in response to the prevailing market conditions.
+Instead, they use an algorithm (smart contracts) or codes to mint and burn coins in response to the prevailing market conditions.

 For instance, when the price of an algorithmic stablecoin valued at $1 increases above the pegged price, the algorithm mints new tokens, hoping that the new tokens will be sold off and drive down the price.
 On the other hand, if the price falls below the $1 value price, the algorithm burns some tokens hoping that the remaining tokens are valued higher than the previous price.